mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 If the response includes an error code, it MUST be used to determine if the error message is a "node is recovering" or "not master" error.

-The following error codes indicate a "node is recovering" error:
+The following error codes indicate a replica set member is temporarily unusable.
+These are called "node is recovering" errors:

 .. list-table::
   :header-rows: 1